-The Huffington Post is excited to announce the launch of “Reclaim” — an unprecedented campaign to highlight the scale of food waste in the United States.
+The scale of food waste in this world.
+It’s like ENOUGH!
+SO, The Huffington Post is excited to announce the launch of “Reclaim” — an unprecedented campaign to highlight the scale of food waste in the United States.

 Take action now: Sign this petition urging Walmart to sell “ugly” fruit and vegetables to reduce food waste.

-On a global scale, 193 countries have signed up to the Sustainable Development Goals, which include a commitment to halve per capita global food waste at the retail and consumer level within 14 years, and reduce food losses among production and supply chains, including post-harvest losses.
+In addition and on a global scale, 193 countries have signed up to the Sustainable Development Goals, which include a commitment to halve per capita global food waste at the retail and consumer level within 14 years, and reduce food losses among production and supply chains, including post-harvest losses.

 We are also seeing countries and companies across Europe starting to tackle the issue.
 Earlier this year, France showed what is possible by becoming the first country in the world to prohibit supermarkets from throwing away unsold food.
 Instead, they must donate unsold food to charities and food banks.

 Meanwhile, the U.K.’s largest grocery chain Tesco is publicly disclosing how much of its food goes to waste and in March started selling a range of “ugly” vegetables called Perfectly Imperfect in 200 of its stores.
 It has also pledged to give all unsold food to charity by the end of 2017.

 In contrast, the United States is a slumbering giant.
 We want to change that by asking for your support to help us achieve two key initial goals, which we believe will help unlock bigger changes down the road.